mstksg/inCode/copy/entries/singletons-1.md

 generated, that they're correct (note that I could have implemented `SingDSI` incorrectly...using the library guarantees that I don't), and that they all work together.

+We also have `withSingI`, which is equivalent to our `withSingDSI` function earlier.

 Note that if you have singletons for a kind `k`, you also have instances for kind `Maybe k`, as well.
 And also for `[k]`, even!